What Can I Report?

 Title IX covers all university students, faculty, staff, and applicants who have or may have encountered sexual misconduct.

-There is no time limit for reporting prohibited conduct to the university under this policy; however, the university’s ability to respond might diminish over time, as evidence can erode, memories may fade, and respondents may no longer be affiliated with the university.
+There is no time limit for reporting prohibited conduct to the university under this policy.
 If the respondent is no longer a student or an employee, the university will provide reasonably appropriate remedial measures, assist the complainant in identifying external reporting options, and take reasonable steps to eliminate prohibited conduct, prevent its recurrence, and remedy its effects.
 Complainants may simultaneously pursue criminal and university complaints.

 The university will not pursue disciplinary action against complainants or witnesses for disclosure of illegal personal consumption of drugs or alcohol where such disclosures are made in connection with a good faith report or investigation of prohibited conduct.
 For more information, see the University Medical Amnesty Program.